5G-ERA/Reference-NetApp/src/python/era_5g_object_detection_standalone/README.md

 # era_5g_object_detection_standalone

-Implementation of standalone variant of object detector NetApp.
+Implementation of standalone variant of object detector 5G-ERA Network Application.

 ## Reference implementation

-The reference implementation of the NetApp client is provided in the file era_5g_object_detection_standalone/interface.py.
+The reference implementation of the 5G-ERA Network Application client is provided in the file era_5g_object_detection_standalone/interface.py.

 ## Installation